TV Ears: TV Ears 5.0 speakers

 TV Ears’ 5.0 Speaker works like surround sound and brings the sound to the user.
 Using wireless technology, the speaker provides up to 90 dB of volume, which can accommodate most hearing impairments.
 The speaker works by plugging the transmitter into the analog or digital ports of the television, cable, or satellite box and uses infrared to send audio to the speaker.
 Because the speaker is individual of the television, the volume may be adjusted at no cost to the surrounding listeners.

 Wireless digital headphone systems

 Usually battery operated, the wireless headphone system uses digital frequency to operate.
 Unlike TV Ears, transmitters for wireless headphone systems are typically capable of projecting audio waves to several different headsets at one time.
 Wireless systems are good for up to 20 meters and for advanced music and in-home movie-watching experiences.
 Leather ear pads make listening comfortable and keep excess sound from escaping and disrupting surrounding viewers.

 Benefits and limitations

 Benefits of TV Ears

-TV Ears are available without a prescription and are a fraction of the cost of the average hearing aid.
+TV Ears are available without a prescription and are more financially accessible.
 They can be used with the television's volume on mute, leaving others in the vicinity free from noise and are companionable with any television.
 Possible applications of the system has been seen in theatres where assistive listening headsets amplify the film's audio in a way similar to that of TV Ears.